OpenNebula/docs/source/user/virtual_resource_management/img_guide.rst

 Clone Images
 ------------

 Existing images can be cloned to a new one.
 This is useful to make a backup of an Image before you modify it, or to get a private persistent copy of an image shared by other user.
+Note that persistent images with snapshots cannot be cloned.
+In order to do so, the user would need to flatten it first, see the :ref:`snapshots <img_guide_snapshots>` section for more information.

 To clone an image, execute